bwindels/wwwee/IDEA.md

 We'll have a preallocated pool of connections.
 If we run out, we respond with `429 Too Many Requests`.

 # Open problems
 - How to deal with URL encoding?
 Decode in place?
+	- have separate fixed buffer to decode the url in
 - How to pass response buffer from HttpHandler to Handler?

+# Implementation

+- use `uhttp_media_type` to parse content-type/accept headers